zeligism/zeligism.github.io/_posts/2021-10-14-Intelligence.md

 date:   2021-10-14 02:18:19 +0400
 ---

 Consider this machine learning-inspired definition of intelligence.
-Intelligence is a relative property such that one is more intelligent, *with respect to an expectation over a distribution of tasks*, if: 1) one has a better model of some task with respect to some metric (i.e., that measures performance), and 2) one converges towards a "good" model of some task more quickly with respect to some constraint on the metric, i.e. performs the task well enough with a lesser amount of work or action.
-Note that we need: 1) a distribution of tasks, 2) a metric to measure the performance of the model, and 3) a performance constraint for a good enough model (e.g., could be the optimal model, if it exists anyway).
+Intelligence is a relative property such that one is more intelligent, *with respect to an expectation over a distribution of tasks*, if: 1) one has a better model of some task with respect to some metric (i.e., that measures performance), and 2) one converges towards a "good" model of some task more quickly with respect to some performance constraint using the metric, i.e. performs the task well enough with a lesser amount of work or action.
+Note that we need: 1) a distribution of tasks, 2) a metric to measure the performance of the model, and 3) a performance constraint for a good enough model (I guess this is optional if an optimal model exists and is tractable).

 Now, the million dollar question: Einstein or Newton?
 You knew it was coming.